 Who Should Research The Account?

 Different businesses have different opinions about who should conduct the account research.
-If DBM is to be commonly used across the sales and marketing team, account research might be a regular occurrence and therefore it is important to assign the right employees to the job.
+If DBM is to be commonly used across the sales and marketing team (i.e. this is not a one-off deal that we are trying this on), account research might be a regular occurrence and therefore it is important to assign the right employees to the job.
 Ideally, the person researching the account should be experienced and skilled in customer research and messaging.
 The sales lead is an ideal person to do it, but if they have more than one strategic account, it can be difficult for them to find the time (or dedicate enough time) to the task.
 External vendors like Viewpoint Analysis do this on a regular basis and have a team focused just on this exercise - you can find out more here.

 What Should You Do With The Research?

-As discussed, DBM account research should be the foundation - the keystone of your work and a Deal-Based Marketing basic - a priority.
 Once the research is completed, it should be distributed far and wide within the business.
 The sales and marketing teams should be on the same page and all members of the two teams should have had an opportunity to review the document and add any relevant information that might improve the research.
-It should also be shared with adjacent teams - management, pre-sales, consulting - anyone that has a role to play in the sales or marketing effort.
+It should also be shared with adjacent teams - management, pre-sales, consulting - anyone who has a role to play in the sales or marketing effort.

 Conclusion

 Getting the Deal-Based Marketing basics right can be the difference between a sales pipeline that converts, and one that stagnates.
-Done well, Deal-Based Marketing can really accelerate warm leads through the pipeline and see competitors out-maneuvered.
+If done well, deal-based marketing can really accelerate warm leads through the pipeline and see competitors out-maneuvered.

 Put the work in.
 It can feel difficult and dull when going through the account research exercise, but the results can be phenomenal.

-If you want to know more about DBM Account Research, drop us a note at contactus@viewpointanalysis.com
+If you want to know more about DBM Account Research, or drop us a note at contactus@viewpointanalysis.com